 If you have already read books similar to divergent, and are looking for more young adult dystopian novels, then I’ve got some recommendations that are going to add a whole stack of thrilling adventures to your tbr pile.

-In addition to discovering more books like the hunger games, catching fire, mockingjay and other canonical dystopian novels including the Maze Runner by James Dashner, or Legend by Marie Lu, or Partials I hope you find a few that you missed previously.
+In addition to discovering more books like the hunger games, catching fire, mockingjay and other canonical dystopian novels including the Maze Runner by James Dashner, or Legend by Marie Lu, or Partials by Dan Wells I hope you find a few that you missed previously.

 In the year 2575 breakups still suck.